WhatsApp Expert

 Detection/Diagnosis:

-In 2014, I started losing weight, my voice became hoarse, and I had Pain while swallowing and breathing.
+In 2014, I started losing weight, my voice became hoarse, and I had pain while swallowing and breathing.
 At the bottom of my heart, I felt that there was something miserably wrong.
 I did not even want to think that it would be cancer.
 I still kept smoking.
 I was so addicted to it.
-I went to a local doctor who kept changing antibiotics and saying that I will be fine.
+I went to a local doctor who kept changing antibiotics and saying that I would be fine.

 One day, scared and miserable, I went to my mom's place and told her I could not sleep.

 When my mother heard me breathing that night, she took me to the hospital.
 I had my last cigarette while parking my car at the hospital.
 I was a slave to my addiction.
-The doctor's performed an Endoscopy and found a big lump on my right larynx (Vocal cord).
-They immediately got me admitted, performed a biopsy, and confirmed it to be a stage IV throat cancer.
+The doctors performed an Endoscopy and found a big lump on my right larynx (Vocal cord).
+They immediately got me admitted, performed a biopsy, and confirmed it to be stage IV throat cancer.
 My world shattered.
 Anagha and my family started to look for treatment options.
 Anagha finally was able to get me over to the James Cancer Hospital in Columbus (US).
 Meanwhile, the cancer was doing its job, spreading as only cancer can.

 Treatment:

 Fortunately, my body started responding to the chemo.
-A month turned to two, four, and I was alive fighting the demon.
+A month turned to two, and then four, and I was alive fighting the demon.
 Meanwhile, I kept reading a lot of books and kept researching my enemy, my cancer, so that I could get smarter.
 I was doing much better.

 What cancer taught me:

 Cancer changed me forever.
 Even though I may be considered technically cancer-free after five years of treatment, I have lost a lot.
 I lost all my teeth due to radiation.
 I have 12 implants in my mouth.
-I have permanent hypertension, tinnitus (the ringing in the ears) that has no cure yet.
+I have permanent hypertension, and tinnitus (the ringing in the ears) that has no cure yet.
 My thyroids are damaged, and I am on lifelong medication for them.
 My brain does not communicate properly with my legs, so I am unable to run, as I have a constant fear of falling.
 These are some losses, to name a few.

-What did I win: ?
-I won back my life!!
-Cancer taught me always to be positive and optimistic.
+Cancer taught me always to be optimistic.
 It made me realize that there are so many small things in life that you never think of and miss enjoying.
 Like, eating ice cream or just taking a shower.
 You cannot do this when you have a tube in your throat.
 You learn to appreciate small things when you miss them.
 Cancer made me realize how important each day is and how to enjoy little things.
 Cancer taught me to live life today!
 My life after cancer is the best.
-I started working hard, got good jobs.
-I bought a house, car, learned to fly a plane, travel to different places, enjoy nature, and spend time with my family.
-Never knew before that life could be so beautiful.
+I started working hard, and got good jobs.
+I bought a house, and car, learned to fly a plane, travel to different places, enjoy nature, and spend time with my family.
+I never knew before that, life could be so beautiful.

 Spreading Awareness about Smoking and Cancer: